meshahid973/localitfy/README.md

 git push
 ```

-For the first push from a new local folder, use:
+For the first push from a new local folder:

 ```bash
 git push -u origin main